Tearsheet

 AI Analysis | Feedback

-Pierre R. Brondeau Chairman and Chief Executive Officer
+Pierre R. Brondeau, Ph.
+D. Chairman, Chief Executive Officer and President

 Andrew D. Sandifer Executive Vice President and Chief Financial Officer

-Andrew D. Sandifer was named Executive Vice President and Chief Financial Officer in May 2018.
-He joined FMC in 2010 as Vice President, Strategic Development, overseeing mergers and acquisitions and strategic planning activities.
-He then served as Vice President, Corporate Transformation, leading efforts such as the integration of Cheminova A/S, and later as Treasurer.
-Before FMC, Mr. Sandifer was Vice President, Strategic Initiatives, for ARAMARK Corporation.
-He also spent seven years at Rohm and Haas Company, holding roles in Strategic Planning, Sales, Marketing, Investor Relations, and General Management.
-Earlier in his career, he worked with the Boston Consulting Group and held engineering, operations, and technical roles with International Paper and James River Paper companies.
-He played a key role in the separation of FMC's Lithium business through an IPO and a spin-off.
+Mr. Sandifer is the Executive Vice President and Chief Financial Officer of FMC Corporation.
+Before joining FMC, he was vice president, Strategic Initiatives, for ARAMARK Corporation.
+Prior to ARAMARK, he spent seven years with Rohm and Haas Company, where he held roles in Strategic Planning, Sales, Marketing, Investor Relations, and General Management.
+Earlier in his career, Mr. Sandifer spent five years with the Boston Consulting Group and held engineering, operations and technical roles with International Paper and James River Paper companies.

 Seva Rostovtsev, Ph.
 D. Executive Vice President and Chief Technology Officer

-Seva Rostovtsev assumed the role of Vice President and Chief Technology Officer in April 2023 and was elected Executive Vice President in February 2024.
-In this role, he is responsible for FMC’s global network of over 800 scientists and their efforts in discovery and development.
-Previously, he served as FMC's Director of Discovery Chemistry for Agricultural Solutions.
-Prior to joining FMC, he held various research and technical leadership positions at DuPont, including Process Chemistry and Engineering, Emerging Technologies, and Fungicide Discovery Chemistry, starting in 2003.
-Dr. Rostovtsev is a co-inventor of copper-catalyzed Click Chemistry, which was awarded the 2022 Nobel Prize in Chemistry.
+Dr. Rostovtsev assumed the role of vice president and Chief Technology Officer in April 2023 and was elected Executive Vice President in February 2024.
+In this role, he oversees FMC's global network of over 800 scientists.
+Previously, he served as FMC's director of Discovery Chemistry for Agricultural Solutions.
+Prior to FMC, Dr. Rostovtsev held research and technical leadership roles throughout DuPont beginning in 2003, including Process Chemistry and Engineering, Emerging Technologies, and Fungicide Discovery Chemistry.
+As a post-doctoral scholar at The Scripps Research Institute, he was a co-inventor of copper-catalyzed Click Chemistry, which earned the 2022 Nobel Prize in Chemistry.

 Jacqueline Scanlan Executive Vice President and Chief Human Resources Officer

-Jacqueline (Jackie) Scanlan joined FMC as Executive Vice President and Chief Human Resources Officer in September 2023.
-She brings over 25 years of experience in HR management, including senior leadership roles at companies such as Axalta Coating Systems, Haemonetics Corporation, Novo Nordisk, and Campbell Soup Company.
-Her career has encompassed a wide range of HR disciplines, with a particular focus on change and talent management, leadership development, organizational culture, and functional HR excellence.
+Ms. Scanlan joined FMC as Executive Vice President and Chief Human Resources Officer in September 2023.
+She has more than 25 years of experience in HR management, including senior leadership roles at companies such as Axalta Coating Systems, Haemonetics Corporation, Novo Nordisk, and Campbell Soup Company.
+Her career has covered various HR disciplines, with a significant focus on change and talent management, leadership development, organization culture, and functional HR excellence.

 AI Analysis | Feedback